dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/text-zone.md

 ### charContoursIndices

-The indices of the contours of the characters in the text zone.
+The indices of the character contours.

 ```java
 int[] charContoursIndices